 #2 Smoking around baby

-Tobacco contains about 600 different ingredients (e.g. arsenic, carbon monoxide, formaldehyde, tar, lead and nicotine) which create thousands of undesirable chemicals when they burn.24 Once smoked, these chemicals travel around the home and cling to your skin and hair, clothing and soft furnishings so that your baby breathes them in long after the cigarette is finished.
-Passive smoking harms a baby’s breathing, lung function, brain and heart development putting them at a much higher risk of those respiratory infections that are connected with sudden infant death syndrome.25
+Tobacco contains about 600 different ingredients (e.g. arsenic, carbon monoxide, formaldehyde, tar, lead and nicotine) which create many thousands of undesirable chemicals when they burn.18 Once smoked, these chemicals travel around the home and cling to your skin and hair, clothing and soft furnishings so that your baby breathes them in long after the cigarette is finished.
+Passive smoking harms a baby’s breathing, lung function, brain and heart development putting them at a much higher risk of those respiratory infections that are connected with sudden infant death syndrome.19

 #3 Smoking and co-sleeping with baby